ben-rowan/doctrine-assert/README.md

 ### Trait

-To add `doctrine-assert` to your tests you simply `use` the provided trait in your test class.
+To add `doctrine-assert` to your tests you simply `use` the provided trait in your test class:

 ```php
 use DoctrineAssertTrait;
 ```

-And implement a method `getEntityManager` which allows the trait to access your tests entity manager.
+And implement method `getEntityManager(): EntityManager` which allows the trait to access your tests entity manager.

 You now have access to the following assertions.